Life Gamble

-Life Gamble, also known as Life Combat, is a 1979 Mandarin-language Hong Kong Wuxia film directed by Chang Cheh and starring the Venom Mob, Kara Hui and Alexander Fu Sheng.
-It was written by Chang Cheh and I Kuang and produced by the Shaw Brothers Studio.
+Life Gamble, also known as Life Combat, is a 1979 Hong Kong wuxia film directed by Chang Cheh, starring the Venom Mob, Kara Hui and Alexander Fu.
+It was written by Chang Cheh and Ni Kuang, and produced by the Shaw Brothers Studio.

-Plot
+Synopsis

-Blacksmith Qiu Zi Yu (Kuo Chui) is handed a blueprint from knife-throwing expert and hitman, Mo Jun Feng (Lo Mang), requesting that Qiu make him a set of knives.
-Qiu Zi Yu denies this request as he’s no longer in the business of making weapons.
-Mo Jun Feng becomes hostile and threatens Qiu Zi Yu's employees.
-Shortly afterwards, another hitman, Xiao “Whipper” Tang (Chiang Sheng) arrives, requesting that Qiu fix his horse-carriage.
-This request is agreed to and out steps Xiao Tang’s accomplice, the beautiful, seductive, and dangerous Xiao Qiang (Lin Chen-Chi).
+Blacksmith Qiu Ziyu receives a blueprint from assassin Mo Junfeng, who requests that Qiu forge him a set of throwing knives.
+Qiu denies the request as he is no longer in the business of forging weapons.
+Mo becomes hostile and threatens Qiu's employees.
+Shortly afterwards, another assassin Xiaotang arrives, requesting that Qiu fix his carriage.
+Qiu agrees.

-Xiao Qiang has a short conversation with Mo Jun Feng, specifically telling him the story about Qiu Zi Yu’s betrayal at the hands of a swordsman and light skill expert named Yan Zi Fei (Lu Feng).
-Qiu Zi Yu formerly made weapons for kung fu experts with his only payment being for every expert to teach him their special abilities, and therefore, Qiu Zi Yu himself is an expert at many fighting forms.
-However, he retired from making weapons after Yan Zi Fei used his newly forged sword to try to kill Qiu Zi Yu to prevent him from making any more weapons.
-Xiao Qiang makes a deal with Mo Jun Feng that if he partners with her, she will get him the knives that he needs (much to the visible disgust of Xiao Tang).
+Xiaotang's partner Xiaoqian has a short conversation with Mo, telling him the story about how Qiu was betrayed by the swordsman Yan Zifei, whom he had forged a sword for.
+Qiu previously made weapons for martial artists in exchange for learning their skills.
+However, he retired after Yan tried to kill him upon receiving his new sword.
+Xiaoqian makes a deal with Mo that if he partners with her, she will get him the knives he needs.

-Xiao Qiang and Mo Jun Feng get a room at an inn, coincidentally, in a room right next to a thief who stole Mo Jun Feng’s knives.
-Xiao Qiang tells Mo Jun Feng of four people she wants killed.
-The four robbers have stolen the ‘Harmony Jade’, a valuable royal treasure, from an escort and guard service owned by Master Nan.
-Initially they plan to split what the jade is worth, but since it would leave each with little wealth, they decide to gamble for it instead, winner take all, in a game run by wealthy (and criminal) gambling master, "Golden Lion" Mao Kai Yuan (Wang Lung Wei).
-The robbers have no idea that Mao Kai Yuan wants the jade for himself and he has no intention of allowing any of them to win it.
-Mao enlists his head housekeeper, Peng Shuang Shuang (Shirley Yu) to help him, while his arrogant, anti-social, knife throwing expert bodyguard, Yun Xiang (Fu Sheng), watches his back in case things get out of hand.
+Xiaoqiang and Mo get a room at an inn, coincidentally, in a room right next to a thief who had stolen Mo's knives.
+Xiaoqian tells Mo of four robbers she wants killed.
+The four have stolen the Harmony Jade from a private security company run by Master Nan.
+Initially, they planned to split what the jade is worth, but later decided to gamble for it in a game run by the gambling master Mao Kaiyuan.
+The robbers have no idea that Mao wants the jade for himself and has no intention of allowing any of them to win it.
+Mao enlists his housekeeper Peng Shuangshuang to help him, while his bodyguard Yun Xiang watches his back.